import-js/eslint-plugin-import/README.md

 [![build status](https://travis-ci.org/benmosher/eslint-plugin-import.svg)](https://travis-ci.org/benmosher/eslint-plugin-import)
 [![npm](https://img.shields.io/npm/v/eslint-plugin-import.svg)](https://www.npmjs.com/package/eslint-plugin-import)

-This plugin intends to support linting of ES6 import syntax, and prevent issues with misspelling of file paths and import names.
-All the goodness that the ES6 static module syntax intends to provide, marked up in your editor.
+This plugin intends to support linting of ES2015+ (ES6+) import/export syntax, and prevent issues with misspelling of file paths and import names.
+All the goodness that the ES2015+ static module syntax intends to provide, marked up in your editor.

 **IF YOU ARE USING THIS WITH SUBLIME**: see the [bottom section](#sublimelinter-eslint) for important info.